VictorFu0717/FaceRecognition/README.md

-# build Dlib libaray with CM
+# build Dlib libaray with CMake
 # OS: macOS or Linux